CenterForDigitalHumanities/rerum_server/API.md

 Deleted objects are not present in any B-Tree, but do exist as separate nodes that can be requested by the URI directly.
 A snapshot their position at the time of deletion persists in these deleted nodes.

-### `generatedBy` Attribution
+### `generator` Attribution

 RERUM associates a `foaf:Agent` with each action performed on an item in `__rerum.generatedBy`.
-An API key authenticated application requesting an overwrite, release, or delete action can only do so if they are the `generatedBy` of the object the action is performed on.
+An API key authenticated application requesting an overwrite, release, or delete action can only do so if they are the `generator` of the object the action is performed on.
 If an unauthorized application attempts one of these actions a `401 Unauthorized` response is returned with an explanation on how to branch versions instead.

 Applications are _strongly_ encouraged to record their own assertions within the objects, as consuming applications may reliably use a combination of the authoritative `generatedBy` property and an intrinsic `creator` to establish a reliable attribution.